vamsi-10/Braille-Translator-Verilog/README.md

 What we know so far (assuming we're converting from English to Braille):-

   <br>-We have 6 bit Braille code inputs
-  <br>-We have 8 ASCII Binary equivalent inputs displayed on two LED's with a range of 65 to 90
+  <br>-We have 8 ASCII Binary equivalent outputs displayed on two LED's with a range of 65 to 90

 Members:<br>